pereznetworks/WeatherX/backendServer/readme.md

   - Per Express.js Best Practice, using HELMET for basic secure Headers
   - Access-Control headers set to only allow specific host to make requests from server
   - Only allowed METHOD is `GET`
-  - path `/` yields `authorized use only`
   - path `/weather:location` yields json formatted forecast and location data

-  - since only the WeatherX front-end app will be making requests
+  - need to allow only the WeatherX front-end app to make requests
-    - no User Auth will be implemented

   - However, I may want to
     - load the react.js front-end app from the WeatherX server itself..?